 extensions.
 LTI works on the concept of a browser-based launch from a platform into an external tool or application.
 For proctoring, a test delivery or assessment management system would be the platform and the proctoring service the tool as illustrated in the following diagram.

-The IMS Proctoring Task Force is working to publish the draft specification documentation in autumn 2018.
+The IMS Proctoring Task Force is working to publish the draft specification documentation in early 2019.
 Task Force members collaborating on the development of this specification include ETS, Open Assessment Technologies, Pearson, ProctorExam, Proctorio, ProctorU, QuestionMark, University of Central Florida, and others.

 If you have any questions or would like to get involved, post a note in the IMS public forums or contact us.